ARCHER2-HPC/archer2-docs/user-guide/profile.rst

 CrayPat allows you to profile un-instrumented, dynamically linked binaries with the ``pat_run`` utility. ``pat_run`` delivers profiling information for codes that cannot easily be rebuilt.
 To use ``pat_run``:

-1. Load ``perfotools-lite`` module if it is not already loaded
+1. Load ``perfotools-base`` module if it is not already loaded

 ::

-   module load perftools-lite
+   module load perftools-base

 2. Run your application normally including the ``pat_run`` command rigth after your ``srun`` options